wrightcameron/url-shortner/README.md

-# URL Shortner Project
+# URL shortener Project

-url-shortner is a project to build a url shortner that can handle large loads while also demostrating a knowlege of full stack development.
+URL-shortener is a project to build a URL shortener that can handle large loads while also demonstrating a knowledge of full stack development.

 ## Requirements